Kate-Lioben/alx-low_level_programming/0x00-hello_world/README.md

-print  exactly "Programming is like building a multilingual puzzle
+print exactly with proper grammar, but the outcome is a piece of art